 In fact, research shows there are 5 motivating reasons why people buy.
 Each of these factors represents a different need that customers wish to fulfil.
 They include:

 - Pride – the prestige or image (brand name) associated with the product or service

 - Profit – the price, value for money, level of efficiency or economic return given

 - Comfort – the benefit to a lifestyle, quality or peace of mind provided to the customer

 - Safety – the security, reliability or safety of the product or service

 Very often, customers will consider several factors to be important whilst others are relevant at all.
-However, there will always be one need that stands out above the rest and sway the customer’s decision to buy.
+There will always be one need that stands out above the rest and sway the customer’s decision to buy.

-I have put this theory to the test many times on my sales training workshops, by asking the question “if you were given €10,000 and told to go out and buy a car, what would they buy and why?”
+I have put this theory to the test many times on my sales training workshops using different examples.
+One includes asking the question "If you were given €10,000 and told to go out and buy a car, what would they buy and why?”
+Hypothetically, they can spend it all or just part of it, whilst pocketing the rest.
 The responses from participants will often vary, each of them choosing different options every time.

 In short, what I have learnt is that people are never the same and so it is important that we don’t presume we know what customers want.
 We may have an inkling.
-But what we really need to do is talk to our customers by asking questions to find out what’s important to them and then listen to their response before making any recommendations.
+What we really need to do is talk to our customers and ask questions to find out what’s important to them and then listen to their response before making any recommendations.